dqops/dqo/docs/examples/pii-valid-usa-zipcode-percent.md

 What started as police non-emergency line for the City of Austin has become a robust Citywide Information Center where ambassadors are available to answer residents’ concerns 24 hours a day, 7 days a week, and 365 days a year.

-The `incident_zip` column indicates if the USA zipcode values are valid.
-If the percentage of the USA zipcode values falls below the set thresholds then the file is not ready to be transcribed.

-We want to verify the percent of valid USA zipcode on `incident_zip` column, which will tell us what percentage of data are ready to be transcribed.
+The `incident_zip` column contains USA zipcode data.
+We want to verify the percent of valid USA zipcode on `incident_zip` column.

 **SOLUTION**

 We will verify the data of `bigquery-public-data.austin_311.311_service_requests` using profiling [valid_usa_zipcode_percent](../checks/column/pii/valid-usa-zipcode-percent.md) column check.
-Our goal is to verify if the percentage of valid USA zipcode values on `incident_zip` column does not fall below 99.0%.
+Our goal is to verify if the percentage of valid USA zipcode values on `incident_zip` column does not fall below the setup thresholds.

 In this example, we will set three minimum percentage thresholds levels for the check: